How to Exercise with Limited Mobility

 |Myth 5: “I can't exercise because I'm disabled.”

-Fact: Chair-bound people face special challenges but can lift light weights, stretch, and do chair aerobics, chair yoga, and chair Tai Chi to increase their range of motion, improve muscle tone and flexibility, and promote cardiovascular health.
-Many swimming pools offer access to wheelchair users and there are adaptive exercise programs for wheelchair sports such as basketball.
+Fact: If you’re chair-bound, you obviously face special challenges.
+However, you can lift light weights, stretch, and do chair aerobics, chair yoga, and chair tai chi to increase your range of motion, improve muscle tone and flexibility, and promote cardiovascular health.
+Many swimming pools offer access to wheelchair users and you can also find adaptive exercise programs for wheelchair sports such as basketball.

 |Myth 6: “I'm too weak or have too many aches and pains.”